Opportunities From: Five Rivers MetroParks

 Allow Groups: No

-Volunteer: Growing Gardeners - Field Trip - Mills Lawn Elementary (K)
+Volunteer: Growing Gardeners - Field Trip - DPS Ready, Set, Grow Kindergarten Readiness

 School Program volunteers help build access, comfort, convenience, and safety into our school field trips.
 Those who support the school program field trips allow staff to extend the opportunities for school groups to get outside into a living classroom and connect STEM standards to real situations.
 Volunteers enable more individualized support for first-time learners and create an inclusive skill-building environment.
 Volunteers help make it possible for kids and teachers to develop a stronger connection to nature by making it easy to experience the outdoors in fun activities.